abrookins/radar_node/README.md

     Transfer/sec:      5.60MB

 For a comparison, the [Go version](https://github.com/abrookins/radar) of this app can do 1249.21 reqs/sec for this benchmark.
+It's not exactly the same, but it's not that much different.

 # The API